YellowOnion/steam-runtime-tools/docs/container-runtime.md

 The *Steam Linux Runtime* compatibility tool, app ID 1070560, uses the same container technology as `soldier` to mitigate this problem.
+It will automatically be downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime` if it is selected to run a particular game, or if a game requires it.

 It is implemented by entering a `soldier` container, and then setting up a `scout` `LD_LIBRARY_PATH` runtime inside that container.